ortus-docs/coldbox-docs/modules/ses-url_mapppings/index.md

 http://mysite.com/blog/2009/09
 ```

-Then this will match the *simpleblog* module via the static /blog entry point and then it tries to find a match for */2009/09* in the modules' routes and it does!
-So in conclusion, to enable module SES or URL Mappings you must do two things:
+Then this will match the `simpleblog` module via the static `/blog` entry point and then it tries to find a match for `/2009/09` in the modules' routes and it does!

-1. Define your routes in the ModuleConfig configuration object
-2. Add the entry point for the module routes wherever you see fit in the host application's Routes.cfm configuration file by using the addModuleRoutes() method.